FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 Follow directives and use the check boxes:
 - [ ] unchecked
 - [x] checked

-#### Stage: Detection and Analysis
+1. Detection and Analysis
-1. From Human or/and System detection sources, determine whether an incident has occurred.
+1.0 From Human or/and System detection sources, determine whether an incident has occurred.

 1.1.
 Gather the reported email.
 Collect and attach email information.
 - [ ] Date and time of received email